wpi-automata/Lang2LTL-2/WPI_README.md

 From here you need to install mxbai-embed-large:latest, your choice of vision capable llm, and your llm of choice.
 The vision capable llm and llm of choice can be the same.
 By default, they are gemma:4b and deepseek-r1:12b If you wish to have different models specify them with the OLLAMA_VISION_MODEL and OLLAMA_TEXT_MODEL environmental variables respectfully.
-Now with all of that set up you are good to run
+If you are using an ollama instance not on your local machine specify the ip in OLLAMA_HOST environment variable.
+Now with all of that set up you are good to run.